Remember, Sales is all about the Slugs!

-During a Q&A call this week I found myself coming up on the spot with an analogy about slugs.
-My clients liked it and said they won’t forget it – so I thought I’d share it with you too.
+During a recent Q&A session, I found myself coming up on the spot with an analogy about slugs.
+My clients liked it and said they won’t ever forget it – so I thought you’d find it useful too!

-One of my clients, a coach, was sharing how, since doing the “Get More Clients Saying Yes!” programme her sales conversations have improved, but even so she was still getting “Nos” from clients who she really felt would benefit from her services and she couldn’t work out why.
-We identified that in her eagerness to demonstrate her value she was trying to show potential clients all the different ways she could help them – instead of honing in on the one most pressing problem or concern in their life that was causing them pain in that moment.
+One of my clients, a coach, was sharing how, since doing the “Get More Clients Saying Yes!” course her sales conversations have improved, but even so she was still getting “No’s” from clients who she really felt would benefit from her services and she couldn’t work out why.
+We identified that in her eagerness to demonstrate her value she was trying to show potential clients all the different ways she could help them – instead of honing in on the one most pressing problem or concern in their life that was causing them difficulty in that moment.

 In other words, she wasn’t talking about the Slugs